top of page

 Sheryls Story

-Sheryl was born 5-16-68 in Arkansas, moved to Kansas City (Biggest Chiefs Fan) when she was little and then moved to Minneapolis where she spent 25 years.
+Sheryl was born 5-16-68 in Arkansas, moved to Kansas City (Biggest Chiefs Fan) when she was little and then moved to Minneapolis where she spent 25 years in the hotel industry.

 She accomplished many things in life, but she was most proud of her three wonderful children, Bret, Crystal, and Trent, as well as her “bonus children” Ashley and Alex.
 Watching them grow into the fantastic people they are today was truly her greatest achievement.

-My life completely turned upside down about eight years ago when I met Sheryl.
-I was doing a presentation for my company when our paths first crossed.
-I was immediately overwhelmed by her beauty and inner glow.
+In 2013, I met Sheryl as I was doing a presentation for my company.
 We kept in touch for about a year and when she relocated to San Diego, CA. Sheryl and I started casually “long-distance” dating until she got a job offer in Sacramento in 2015.

 I knew Sheryl was the one for me.
 I had no idea how I got so lucky, and somehow this beautiful woman felt the same for me.
-So, of course, I had to put a ring on it before she woke up and changed her mind.
-I asked Sheryl to marry me in Punta Mita in October 2020.
+So, of course, I asked Sheryl to marry me in Punta Mita in October 2020.
 It was one of the happiest moments of our lives.
-Little did we know that a mere two days later our world would be turned upside down when she found out she had Stage-4 Colon Cancer.
+Little did we know that a mere two days later our world would be turned upside down when we found out she had Stage-4 Colon Cancer.

 This wasn’t going to stop us.
 We knew we had a fight ahead of us, but Sheryl was so strong and tackled it much like she did with everything else in her life… head-on and with the attitude of winning in the end.
 We immediately started treatment to include radiation and chemo therapies.
 The plan was to do these therapies for six months, shrink the tumor, then operate and have it removed.
 In July 2021, after months of treatment, Sheryl had a successful surgery to remove the tumor.